|

 The cosine is a fundamental trigonometric function such that the cosine of an angle of a right triangle is the ratio of its adjacent side to the hypotenuse.

-Cosine - Math.net
+Sine and Cosine - Algebrica

 Cosine Formula - What Are Cosine Formulas?
 Examples - Cuemath